-When you're ready to upgrade your Squarespace 7.0 site to active billing, click Upgrade Now in the banner at the bottom of the screen.
-For detailed steps, visit Upgrading to paid service.
+When you're ready to upgrade your new site to active billing, click Upgrade now in the banner at the bottom of the screen.
+We recommend reviewing the different plan options before upgrading to ensure you choose a plan that has the features and number of contributors you'll need.
+To learn more, visit Upgrading to paid service.

-Note: The billing plan you choose affects the free custom domain you registered through Squarespace 5.
-The domain only remains free if you choose an annual plan.
+Note: If you registered a free custom domain on your Squarespace 5 site, the domain only remains free if you choose an annual plan.

 - If you bought a domain from a third party site, like GoDaddy, follow these steps.

-- If you registered your domain for free through Squarespace 5, follow these steps.
+- If you registered your domain through Squarespace 5, follow these steps.

 Move a third-party domain

-If you have a domain from another provider (like Network Solutions or 1&1) connected to your Squarespace 5 site, follow these steps:
+If you have a domain from another provider connected to your Squarespace 5 site:

-- Log into your Squarespace 5 site.
-Click Website Management and then click Custom Domain.
+- Log into your Squarespace 5 site and click Website Management, then click Custom Domain.

 - Hover over your domain name and click Unlink.
-For further assistance, visit Disconnecting a domain.
+For more help, visit Disconnecting a domain.